 One of the business goals of the analytics initiative is to improve CIBC's marketing and customer service efforts.
 But it's also aimed at creating a more data-oriented culture at the bank, said Dotro, who works out of CIBC's offices in New York.
 For now, there's still "a lot of intuition and gut feel on decisions," he said.
 "In five years, we will be a more data-driven organization."

-Another company that has been on a mission to become more data-driven is Alfa Insurance, an insurer in Montgomery, Ala., that primarily operates in Alabama, Mississippi and Georgia.
+Another company that has been on a drive to become more data-driven is Alfa Insurance, an insurer in Montgomery, Ala., that primarily operates in Alabama, Mississippi and Georgia.
 Speaking at the TDWI BI Executive Summit in Las Vegas in February, Mike Rowell, vice president of business development, said the company started down the BI path in 2007.
 Initially, Alfa wanted to base its underwriting decisions on data analysis, which it began doing in 2009.
 Since then, the organization has expanded its use of analytics to nearly every part of the business, including fraud detection, lead generation and financial forecasting.

 Rowell said the BI efforts enabled Alfa to "design a marketing program that would let us find the right customers," meaning ones with a high value to the company.
 In turn, that helped Alfa reduce its overall loss ratio on policies by nine percentage points from 2010 to 2013.
 "That doesn't sound like a lot," he said.
 "But when you're talking about 3% or 4% profit margins, it's the difference between making money and not making money."

 The high level of interest across organizations in using BI and analytics systems to improve decision making is no surprise, said Merv Adrian, an analyst at Gartner Inc. In an email interview, he said surveys consistently show that the effective use of information tops lists of priorities in businesses.
 What's new, he added, is the improved ability to derive deep insights from data.